Weatherlink data logger and software

 • Allowing you to work with exported weather data using other PC programs;

-The Weatherlink pack comprises two components:
+The Weatherlink pack comprises two components, each described in more detail below:

 • A hardware data logger plus cable and adapter to attach to a serial or USB port on the PC (please specify serial or USB when ordering).
 A serial-to-USB converter is also available for existing serial port loggers.